Sofia Richie Celebrates 21st Birthday In Orange Bikini & See-Through Skirt

 Richie accessorized the look with a pair of trendy sunglasses, a dainty gold chain around her neck, and multiple bracelets on her wrists.
 She also rocked bright, white sneakers on her feet and a silver purse across her body.

-Sofia Richie completed her look with a full face of makeup, which included darkened eyebrows, a bronzed glow, pink blush on her cheeks, and a light pink color on her lips.
+Sofia Richie completed her look with a full face of makeup, which included darkened eyebrows, a bronzed glow, pink blush on her cheeks, and light pink color on her lips.

 Disick joined his girlfriend in one of the photos wearing an all-black ensemble, which included a button-up shirt and shorts.
 He also wore white sneakers and a pair of sunglasses.

 As previously reported by The Inquisitr, Scott and Sofia have been dating for about two years.
-The couple have gotten very serious in that time, and Richie has even gotten close to Disick’s three children, Mason, Penelope, and Reign.
+The two have gotten very serious in that time, and Richie has even gotten close to Disick’s three children — Mason, Penelope, and Reign.

 As far as the pair getting engaged, it not happen soon enough for Sofia, who is said to be getting annoyed about Scott dragging his feet about popping the question.